Periodic Freight Demand Estimation for Large-scale Tactical Planning: Conclusion and Future Research

 \section{Conclusion and Future Research}

-Tactical planning is essential to freight carriers as it allows to, e.g., design the service network to meet expected demand while minimizing cost.
+Tactical planning is essential to freight carriers. \ef{For example, it aims at} designing service networks to meet demand while minimizing cost.
 In this work we focused on large-scale tactical planning that is restricted to deterministic models for the sake of computational tractability.
-Even though estimates of periodic demand is a central input to such models, the associated estimation problem has not been studied in the literature.
+Even though \greta{the} estimate of \greta{the} periodic demand is a central input to such models, the associated estimation problem has not been studied in the literature.
 In this paper we addressed this gap: We formally introduced the periodic demand estimation problem and we proposed a methodology that proceeds in two steps.
 The first step consists in using a time series forecasting model to predict demand for each period in the tactical planning horizon.
 The second step defines periodic demand as a solution to a multilevel mathematical program that explicitly connects the estimation problem to the tactical planning problem of interest.
 This allows to estimate periodic demand such that the costs are minimized.
 Since the origin-destination demand matrices typically are unbalanced, this can be of importance as the cost of forecast errors is not evenly distributed across commodities.

 We reported results for a real large-scale application at the Canadian National Railway Company.
 The results clearly showed the importance of the periodic demand estimation problem when compared to the approach commonly used in practice.
 The latter consists in averaging the time series forecasts over the tactical planning horizon.
 Compared to this practice, the results showed that using another estimate can lead to a substantial reduction in cost.
 As expected, the results also showed that the time series forecasting problem is difficult and the forecast errors hence are relatively large.
-Nevertheless, the periodic demand estimates that resulted from the proposed methodology still led to costs that were comparable, or even better, than those obtained by using the average demand baseline computed on \emph{perfect information} (i.e., no forecast error).
+Nevertheless, the periodic demand estimates that resulted from the proposed methodology still led to costs that were comparable \ef{to}, or even better, than those obtained by using the average demand baseline computed on \emph{perfect information} (i.e., no forecast error).
 Moreover, the costs were substantially reduced compared to averaging the forecasts.